 More about: 24 Best Things To Do in Rome

 Rome is not only eternal; it is infinite.
-Every trip leaves you wanting more, because it would be impossible to cover the grandeur and history of Rome in a single visit.
-Therefore, this list of the best things to do in Rome is just an inventory of common places to start discovering the city, which you can use as a checklist for your trip.
+Every trip leaves you wanting more; because to take in the grandeur and history of Rome in a single visit would be impossible.
+That's why this list of the best things to do in Rome is just an inventory of common places to start discovering the city, which you can use as a checklist for your trip.

 1. Visit the inside of the Colosseum